Berberis vulgaris: Distribution and habitat

-The shrub is native to central and southern Europe, northwest Africa and western Asia; it is also naturalised in northern Europe, including the British Isles and Scandinavia, and North America.
+The shrub is native to central and southern Europe, southern England, northwest Africa and western Asia; it is also naturalised in northern Europe and North America.
 In the United States and Canada, it has become established in the wild over an area from Nova Scotia to Nebraska, with additional populations in Colorado, Idaho, Washington state, Montana, and British Columbia.
 It is also cultivated in many countries.

 Ecology

 The berries are an important food for many small birds, which disperse the seeds in their droppings.

 B. vulgaris is the alternate host species of the wheat stem rust fungus (Puccinia graminis f. sp. tritici), a grass-infecting rust fungus that is a serious fungal disease of wheat and related grains.
 For this reason, cultivation of B. vulgaris is prohibited in Canada and some areas of the US (Connecticut, Massachusetts, Michigan, and New Hampshire).

 Uses

-The edible berries, though rich in vitamin C, have a very sharp or sour flavor and are not widely consumed because the thorny shrubs make them difficult to harvest.
+The edible berries, though rich in vitamin C, have a very sharp or sour flavour and are not widely consumed because the thorny shrubs make them difficult to harvest.

 In Europe, the berries have been traditionally used as an ingredient in making jam.
 The berries are high in pectin which makes the jam congeal as it cools after having been boiled.
 In southwestern Asia, especially Iran, the berries are used for cooking, as well as for jam-making.
 In Iran, barberries are commonly used as a currant in rice pilaf.